 How you should use expired film depend on how the film was stored.
 To store all film correctly, except for instant film, it should be stored in the freezer so it is away from humidity, direct sunlight, and mold.
 However, black & white film will be okay as long as it is stored at room temperature, out of direct sunlight, and low humidity.

 The rule of thumb that you hear is to always add one stop of light for every decade the film is past the expiration date.
-However, according to Emulsive.org, this is incorrect and depends on how the film and how it was stored.
+However, according to Emulsive.org, this is incorrect and depends on how the film was stored.

 Shooting Expired Film Stored Correctly